DVidal1205/obsidian-vault/D&D/Game Information/Sessions/Session 010.md

 - Begin studying at the University, taking [[Planes and Dimensions]], [[Algebraic Thinking]], and [[Foundational Writing]].
 #### Emil
 - Begin studying at the University, taking [[Planes and Dimensions]], [[Algebraic Thinking]], and [[Foundational Writing]].
+- Eventual interacting with Von Jax, lead researcher in Detricite Amplicite Dynamics.
+He will show great interest in the arm, and will tell him that it is definitely the work of his great grandfather, Professor Jare Jax, denoted by the OBVIOUS j on the right pointer finger, as seven was his lucky number.
 #### Tova
 #### Vouhi
 - Continue his second semester at the University, taking [[Algebraic Thinking]], [[Foundational Writing]], and [[Pescatarian Delights]].